 What seems to be happening is that Davies is depicting a situation that was not truly horrible—just not what he wanted.
 If he wants to “go nutting in the wood,” he does not want to be told he must “labour” in another way.
 He wants brightness in his life that extends beyond the existence he used to know, which can be particularly seen in the final lines of this section: “No man to keep me out of sight, [w]hen that dear Sun is shining bright.”
-That the “Sun” is capitalized gives it great importance, like a proper noun, and it is a representation of the true issue he took with his past life.
+That the “Sun” is capitalized gives it great importance, as a proper noun, and it is a representation of the true issue he took with his past life.
 It was not that he had a horrible situation.
 It just needed a little more “bright[ness],” to his way of thinking.

-This final section once more addresses why Davies feels as though his past scenario could have been better rather than proving that it had been poor.
+This final section of ‘No Master’ once more addresses why Davies feels as though his past scenario could have been better rather than proving that it had been poor.
 In particular, he refers to the one who previously had charge over him as having a “purse-proud throat.”
 This does not limit the scope of his complaint to slave owners since employers in lucrative businesses could be described in such a way.
 There is also no indication given that there were retaliations if work was not completed in an acceptable manner.

 The paradox, however, continues in that Davies still refers to this new situation of being away from the employer as “free.”
 This again connects back to ideas of slavery, but the contrast adds an almost satirical quality to the work.
 What Davies refers to as “free” is “[t]o do such work as pleases” him, as if time is the element that needs to be “free.”
-While this idea would be understandable from someone wanting more leisure time from a job that does not appeal to them, when compared to what a slave would think of in terms of “free[dom],” it simply does not stack up in severity.
+While this idea would be understandable for someone wanting more leisure time from a job that does not appeal to them, when compared to what a slave would think of in terms of “free[dom],” it simply does not stack up in severity.

 Still, Davis expresses contentment in regard to how his life has changed and how he can now place his focus on “friends” who can “have command [u]pon [his] time, [his] heart and hand.”
 For them, he will “rise from sleep to help.”
 This shows, as well, that it was not the “labour” he grudged.
 He only grudged the nature of the relationship that bestowed him the “labour.”
 Once more, this is a striking contrast to a slave relationship since more than just the “stranger” quality would have been troublesome, but for whatever reason, the situation was enough for the narrator to feel captive, like “[a] working slave with no days free.”